-Typically, most administrators deploy job services as a part of the Blueprint installation or upgrade process (that is, using the install wizard or upgrade wizard).
+Typically, most administrators deploy job services as a part of the Blueprint installation or upgrade process (that is, using the install wizard).
 For more information on installing job services alongside Blueprint, see the Blueprint Installation Guide or Blueprint Upgrade Guide.